stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

   On an improvised dissecting-table in the old farmhouse, by the light of a powerful acetylene lamp, the specimen was not very spectral looking.
-It had been a sturdy and apparently unimaginative youth of wholesome plebeian type&mdash;large-framed, grey-eyed, and brown-haired&mdash;a sound animal without psychological subtleties, and probably having vital processes of the simplest and healthiest sort.
+It had been a sturdy and apparently unimaginative youth of wholesome plebeian type--large-framed, grey-eyed, and brown-haired--a sound animal without psychological subtleties, and probably having vital processes of the simplest and healthiest sort.
 Now, with the eyes closed, it looked more asleep than dead; though the expert test of my friend soon left no doubt on that score.
-We had at last what West had always longed for&mdash;a real dead man of the ideal kind, ready for the solution as prepared according to the most careful calculations and theories for human use.
+We had at last what West had always longed for--a real dead man of the ideal kind, ready for the solution as prepared according to the most careful calculations and theories for human use.
 The tension on our part became very great.
 We knew that there was scarcely a chance for anything like complete success, and could not avoid hideous fears at possible grotesque results of partial animation.
 Especially were we apprehensive concerning the mind and impulses of the creature, since in the space following death some of the more delicate cerebral cells might well have suffered deterioration.
-I, myself, still held some curious notions about the traditional &ldquo;soul&rdquo; of man, and felt an awe at the secrets that might be told by one returning from the dead.
+I, myself, still held some curious notions about the traditional  "soul " of man, and felt an awe at the secrets that might be told by one returning from the dead.
 I wondered what sights this placid youth might have seen in inaccessible spheres, and what he could relate if fully restored to life.
 But my wonder was not overwhelming, since for the most part I shared the materialism of my friend.
-He was calmer than I as he forced a large quantity of his fluid into a vein of the body&rsquo;s arm, immediately binding the incision securely.
+He was calmer than I as he forced a large quantity of his fluid into a vein of the body's arm, immediately binding the incision securely.

   The waiting was gruesome, but West never faltered.
 Every now and then he applied his stethoscope to the specimen, and bore the negative results philosophically.
 After about three-quarters of an hour without the least sign of life he disappointedly pronounced the solution inadequate, but determined to make the most of his opportunity and try one change in the formula before disposing of his ghastly prize.
-We had that afternoon dug a grave in the cellar, and would have to fill it by dawn&mdash;for although we had fixed a lock on the house we wished to shun even the remotest risk of a ghoulish discovery.
+We had that afternoon dug a grave in the cellar, and would have to fill it by dawn--for although we had fixed a lock on the house we wished to shun even the remotest risk of a ghoulish discovery.
 Besides, the body would not be even approximately fresh the next night.
 So taking the solitary acetylene lamp into the adjacent laboratory, we left our silent guest on the slab in the dark, and bent every energy to the mixing of a new